Edward Loch, 2nd Baron Loch: First World War

-Loch was given substantive promotion to lieutenant-colonel on 13 March 1915.
-By 27 May he was a temporary brigadier-general and had been appointed Commander of the Order of St Michael and St George.
+Loch was given substantive promotion to lieutenant colonel on 13 March 1915 and continued to serve as the 28th Division's GSO1 during the Second Battle of Ypres.
+On 27 May he was promoted to temporary brigadier general and became brigadier general, general staff of VI Corps.
+He was appointed a Companion of the Order of St Michael and St George the next month.
 He received a brevet colonelcy on 1 January 1916.
 He served as chief of staff in VI Corps.
 He received the Croix d'Officier of the Légion d'Honneur in 1917.
-On 22 July 1917 he was given command of 110th Infantry Brigade.
+On 22 July 1917 he was given command of 110th Brigade in 21st Division.
 He was appointed Companion of the Order of the Bath in the 1918 New Year Honours.
 He returned to the staff on 16 May 1918.
 He was promoted major-general "for valuable services rendered in connection with the War" in the 1919 New Year Honours.
 During the war he was Mentioned in Despatches a further five times.

 Retirement

 Loch retired from the army in 1922.
 He was appointed a Deputy Lieutenant of Suffolk on 27 February 1922, when he was living at Stoke College, Stoke-by-Clare, Suffolk.
 From 1924 to 1925 he was Captain of the Yeomen of the Guard.
 He also became president of the Legion of Frontiersmen.
 He was still in the Reserve of Officers at the outbreak of the Second World War, but was not recalled for service.
 However, when the Home Guard was formed, he served as an Area Commander, despite being over-age, and this position being equivalent in rank only to a brigadier.

 In 1927, Loch became chairman of the Greyhound Racing Association.
 In 1931 this involved him in the case of Mick the Miller, which led to a controversial rerun of the Greyhound Derby.
 He became Captain of the Yeoman of the Guard again in 1929.
 In 1931 he took part in the America's Cup on the yacht Candide.

 Loch had an estate in Suffolk and was an alderman on West Suffolk County Council.
 Other positions he held included chairman of the United Service Fund, chairman of governors of Dulwich College and associate joint treasurer for University College, London.